muldjord/skyscraper/README.md

 For first-time users I recommend reading the short and to-the-point [use case](USECASE.md).
 Please read it and if it catches your interest check out the advanced options [here](#manual-mode-for-advanced-users).
 If you just want to scrape a platform and be done with it check [Simple mode](#simple-mode).

 ### Simple mode
-When you have completed the installation you can start Skyscraper in "Simple mode" by running Skyscraper with no command line options by typing:
+When you have completed the installation you can start Skyscraper in *Simple mode* by running Skyscraper with no command line options by typing:
 ```
 $ Skyscraper
 ```